JanSeemann92/AISA_GeosoftwareII/README.md

 The frontend and backend are available in the aisa_vision_cloud repository on Docker Hub:

-- `antonia123/aisa`
+- `antonia123/aisafrontend`
 - `antonia123/aisabackend`

- To pull the images from Docker Hub enter:
+ To pull our aisa_cloud-vision repository from Docker Hub enter:
  ````sh
  docker pull antonia123/aisa_cloud_vision
  ````